The Blaschke conjecture and great circle fibrations of spheres: Overview

-Section~\vref{sec:Embedding} turns to another description of a great circle fibration: every great circle in a sphere spans a 2-plane in the ambient vector space containing the sphere, so a family of great circles is a family of 2-planes, and therefore a great circle fibration is some kind of submanifold of the Grassmannian of 2-planes.
-More precisely, the base of a great circle fibration is an embedded compact connected submanifold of this Grassmannian.
+Section~\vref{sec:Embedding} turns to another description of a great circle fibration: every great circle in a sphere spans a 2-plane in the ambient vector space containing the sphere, so a family of great circles is a family of 2-planes.
+More precisely, the base of a great circle fibration is an embedded compact connected submanifold of the Grassmannian of 2-planes.
 Section~\vref{sec:Charac} characterizes the submanifolds of the Grassmannian which represent great circle fibrations as being precisely those which are compact, connected, and \emph{elliptic}.
-This ellipticity is a purely local condition on an immersed submanifold of the Grassmannian; in fact it is a first order partial differential inequality.
-I believe that this inequality satisfies the $h$-principle of Gromov; I explain in section~\vref{sec:H} why one is apparently unable to use Gromov's techniques to prove the $h$-principle.
-The space of all great circle fibrations, viewed as the space of all compact, connected, elliptic submanifolds of the Grassmannian, is easy to parameterize locally, and shows itself as an infinite dimensional manifold.
-But its topology is unknown; for example if it is connected.
+Ellipticity is a local condition on an immersed submanifold of the Grassmannian; ellipticity is a first order partial differential inequality.
+I believe that this inequality satisfies the \(h\)-principle of Gromov; I explain in section~\vref{sec:H} why one is apparently unable to use Gromov's techniques to prove the \(h\)-principle.
+The space of all great circle fibrations, viewed as the space of all compact, connected, elliptic submanifolds of the Grassmannian, is straightforward to parameterize locally, and shows itself as an infinite dimensional manifold.
+Its topology is unknown; for example it is not known to be connected.

 In section~\vref{sec:Osculating}, the geometry of the principal bundle we have constructed is used to determine an osculating complex structure at each point of the base manifold of the great circle fibration.
 This is a complex structure whose associated Hopf fibration has base manifold sitting inside the Grassmannian just touching the base manifold of our given great circle fibration, and is in some sense the best approximating Hopf fibration.